vpet98/federatedDDoS/README.md

 # federatedDDoS
-DDoS defense using Federated Learning
+DDoS defense using Federated Learning.
+Project is currently under development...

 ## Files/Folders
 - **FL_FedAvg_tutorial.ipynb**: simple tutorial on federated learning with federated averaging on MNIST dataset
-- **FL_Trusted_FedAvg.ipynb**: federated learning with trusted federated averaging on MNIST dataset
-- **DNS_traffic_Trusted.ipynb**: federated learning with trusted federated averaging on DNS traffic datasets
+- **DNS_Trusted_HeteroFL.ipynb**: federated learning with trusted federated averaging on DNS traffic datasets
-- **preprocessing**: contains script used for preprocessing of original datasets and a demo notebook that analyzes the preprocessing procedure followed
+- **datasets_preprocessing**: script used for preprocessing of original datasets and splitting of data to clients

-## Next steps
-- Heterogeneous models